jdeisenberg/icljs/_sources/advanced_arithmetic.rst

 -----------------------

 As you saw from the function box diagram, ``3 + 4 * 5`` means to add 3 to the result of multiplying 4 times 5.
-(That’s the order due to precedence of operations.)
+(That’s the order because multiplication is more important than division.
+This is referred to as *precedence of operations*.)

 To add 3 to something in ClojureScript, you write: